 You’ll be taught by internationally recognised academics and business practitioners from our Centre for Decision Research, who are actively engaged in the latest research, advising businesses, governments and international bodies.
 They share this expertise and knowledge with you in the classroom.

 Benefit from the growing wealth of expertise and resources in the Leeds Institute for Data Analytics on campus.

-Join the Leeds Data Science Society, a group of diverse individuals at the University who share an interest in 'big data' and analytics.
-The society continues to grow and hosts a number of workshops and events throughout the year.
+Join the Leeds Data Science Society, a group of diverse individuals at the University, who share an interest in 'big data' and analytics.
+The society hosts a number of workshops and events throughout the year.

 The course culminates in a dissertation or project, enabling you to apply your learning to a topic of your choice.
 This is an opportunity to explore the very latest insights with the support of an academic supervisor who shares your passion and interest.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.